lsm/genji/doc/site.md

 ```

 If you have a lots of apps which have similar initializing options.
 Then you can set the default app options and let
-the site initialize it for you.
+site initialize them for you.

 ```javascript